 I guess the bottom line is this: Forget about cheap hosting unless you can afford to lose your website and don’t mind starting over from scratch.
 People roll their eyes at me when I suggest WPengine at $30 per month.
 Yet it starts to sound like a very good deal when you realize they backup their client’s sites every 24 hours so, whether their servers are struck by tornados or vicious hackers, you can easily restore when bad things happen.

-So, based upon discussions with local experts, these are my recommendations for 2016:
+So, based upon discussions with local experts, these are my recommendations: